SA-MP-Files/LuxAdmin/README.md

 Possible release date: I really got many important things to do in my life.
 So, 1.7 will probably take a while to be released.
 For those who dont want to wait, feel free to edit the AdminScript, just keep the credits.

-### Basic Info about 1.7:

-- YCMD, Sscanf,Foreach,y_ini.
-- Fixed "TwoRcon" bugs.
-- Fixed Some Linux Bugs.
-- Added + Alot of dialogs.
-- 100% for 0.3c SA-MP
-- Fixed some things to improve performance.
-(Thanks Y_Less).
-- Some things removed.
-Believe me, you will not miss them!
-- Fixed a mistake with "Security Question" system.
-- Changed GPS System (Oh, u'll really like the new )
-- Fixed "Flying Cam" by Sandra to be 100% compatible with 0.3c
-- AntiCheats Improved (Now I'm using some funcions from JunkBuster).
-And alot of new things that maybe will make you happy.

 ### Menu
 Menu
 Script